priyanshu-k1/tictac_using-Tkinter/README.md

 I hope you enjoy playing this Tic Tac Toe game!

 Requirements:
-* Python modules-Tkinter,Pygame,Random,Sleep.
+* Python modules-Tkinter,Pygame,Random,Sleep(time).
 Additional features:
-* It comes with a AI mode to compete against the computer.
+* It comes with a AI mode , for  competing against the computer.
 * You can make the game ours by giving the player your name.

 Drawbacks:
 * The AI mode is not accurate it may result in some inaccurate moves.
 * Some time the AI take lot of time to make move or even fails to make move.
 * The colour scheme of the game is not final yet ,it's still under devlopement.

 I hope this helps!